“Is there any special PNP for Truck Drivers in Canada?”

 6. Manitoba PNP for Truck Drivers

-    - Proof of work experience (reference letters, pay deposits, financial transactions, and/or income tax returns to show the entire period of declared employment);
+- Proof of Work Experience: Proof of work experience (reference letters, pay deposits, financial transactions, and/or income tax returns to show the entire period of declared employment).

-    - In-person or video interview, verification by the employer; and
+- Interview: In-person or video interview, verification by the employer.

-    - Details of immigration representatives involved in the recruitment process (LMIA, temporary work permits, MPNP process).
+- Immigration Representatives: Details of immigration representatives involved in the recruitment process (LMIA, temporary work permits, MPNP process).

-    Prince Edward Island’s PEI PNP Workforce Category allows truck drivers to apply for Canadian permanent residence.
+Prince Edward Island’s PEI PNP Occupations In Demand Stream and PEI PNP Critical Worker Stream allow truck drivers to apply for Canadian permanent residence.
 Applying for PEI Occupations in Demand requires that you:

 - possess at least a year’s worth of relevant work experience;

 - possess a secondary school diploma (high school), at the very least;